jschristie/docs/sources/oxtrust/configuration.md

   3. Photo
   4. Date

-* _Edit Type:_ This field defines the user who has access to edit the specific attributes.
+* _Edit Type:_ This field controls which type of an user is allowed to edit corresponding attribute at his/her "Profile" page of the web UI (when feature "User can edit own profile" is enabled).

-* _View Type:_ This field defines the user who can view this attribute.
+* _View Type:_ This field controls which type of an user is allowed to view corresponding attribute at his/her "Profile" page of the web UI.

 * _Privacy Level:_ Please select the desired privacy level from the drop-down menu.
 The privacy level has a specific range of 1 to 5.